Our commitment to education and conservation, a two-coast presence…

-An important part of the Mission of the Whitney Laboratory is to provide lifelong learning opportunities to serve as an integral part of the surrounding community.
-Science education efforts at the lab are focused on school age children, to university levels, to post doctoral research training.
-Training is delivered by UF Faculty, experts in their field who conducting full time marine research at the laboratory.
+An important part of the mission of Whitney Laboratory is to provide lifelong learning opportunities to serve as an integral part of the surrounding community.
+Science education efforts at the lab are focused on school age children to university levels to post doctoral research training.
+Training is delivered by UF Faculty, experts in their field who are conducting full-time marine research at the laboratory.

-Whitney’s educational outreach program which was spearheaded by Dr. Barbara Battelle, Professor of Biology, and Karen Kempler, Biological Scientist, and due to these efforts Whitney has a long history of engaging the community in marine biology education.
-The K-12 education program is managed by Brenda Cannaliato who works with area schools and programs to deliver STEM educational support for the region.
-A team of dedicated Docents provide hands on education for the on site Day at the Whitney and Traveling Zoo programs, each year they volunteer more than 4000 hours to this exciting program.
-For more information about volunteering please go to our volunteer section.
+Whitney’s educational outreach program was spearheaded by Dr. Barbara Battelle, professor of biology, and Karen Kempler, biological scientist.
+Due to these efforts, Whitney has a long history of engaging the community in marine biology education.
+The K-12 education program is managed by Brenda Cannaliato, who works with area schools and programs to deliver STEM educational support for the region.
+A team of dedicated docents provide hands-on education for the on site Day at the Whitney and Traveling Zoo programs.
+Each year, the docents volunteer more than 4,000 hours to this exciting program.
+For more information about volunteering, please go to our volunteer section.

-Due to the location of the Laboratory in one of the most pristine environments the Matanzas Basin and surrounding estuary system, the lab also focuses on conservation efforts as a part of its ongoing educational mission.
+Due to the location of the laboratory in one of the most pristine environments that features the Matanzas Basin and surrounding estuary system, the lab also focuses on conservation efforts as a part of its ongoing educational mission.

-As a component of its conservation and education mission, the Whitney is embarking on a Sea Turtle Hospital Program, which will provide rehabilitation for Sea Turtles with fibropamillomatosis (FP) disease.
+As a component of its conservation and education mission, Whitney has embarked on a Sea Turtle Hospital Program, which provides rehabilitation for sea turtles with fibropamillomatosis (FP) disease.

 Key Conservation Program Members